|

 high-level user interface objects provide snapshot semantics for the image.
 That is,

-when a mutable image is placed within an Alert
+when a mutable image is placed within an Alert, Choice,

 the effect is as if an immutable copy is taken of its current contents.